Maddiaa0/huff-lsp/README.md

 ## Introduction

-A language server for Huff.
-I've got some free time so why not
+A language server for Huff. (finally)

 ## Development